 Women at increased risk for PID

-PID is often associated with a sexually transmitted infection, and Skyla does not protect against sexually transmitted infection.
+PID is often associated with a sexually transmitted infection (STI), and Skyla does not protect against STI.
 The risk of PID is greater for women who have multiple sexual partners, and also for women whose sexual partner(s) have multiple sexual partners.
 Women who have had PID are at increased risk for a recurrence or re-infection.
-In particular, ascertain whether the woman is at increased risk of infection (for example, leukemia, acquired immune deficiency syndrome [AIDS], IV drug abuse).
+In particular, ascertain whether the woman is at increased risk of infection (for example, leukemia, acquired immune deficiency syndrome [AIDS], intravenous drug abuse).